TomCo2210/10219---Concentration-Game-2.0/README.md

 # Concentration Game 2.0

+Home Assignement Exercise for iOS Application Development course, in Afeka - the academic college of Engineering in Tel Aviv.

 ## Overview

 Concentration Game 2.0 is an engaging memory game designed for iOS devices, utilizing Swift 5.
 Challenge your memory and attention with this fun and interactive game.